mgoddard/crdb-cdc-elastic/README.md

 The goal of example is to illustrate a pattern for integrating CockroachDB with Elasticsearch, so it's simplified to just a single table which is oriented to storing data taken from URLs.
-Real world use could likely involve multiple tables with foreign key relationships.
+In the Real World, we'd probably have multiple tables with foreign key relationships.

 ## Solution Overview